 - The whole building had been in use and heated all day

 Understanding the pictures: The temperature shown at the top of each picture is that at the centre of the cross hairs.
 The scale on the right hand side gives the temperature range.

-From looking at figures 1 and 2, it is clear to see that there is a significant reduction in heat loss when the blinds are closed.
+From looking at figures 1 and 2, it is clear that there is a significant reduction in heat loss when the blinds are closed.

-The two images below (figure 3 and 4), demonstrate that closing curtains or blinds can have a similar effect to double glazing.
+The two images below (figures 3 and 4) demonstrate that closing curtains or blinds can have a similar effect to double glazing.